What are Explorers?

 Explorers in scouting is about being with friends, as part of a team, participating fully in the adventure and opportunities of life.

-Our base is Wellesbourne Bowls Club and in private woodland, with permission, around the Wellesbourne and Barford area.
-We vary our location according to programme needs. *
+Our bases are Wellesbourne Bowls Club, Barford Scout Hut and in private woodland, with permission, around the Wellesbourne and Barford area.
+We vary our location according to programme needs.*

 of what we get up to!